ipassynk/enterprise-proxy/README.md

 rejectUnauthorized=false
 ```

 * bower.
-Create .bowerrc in you user home with the folloiwng content
+Create .bowerrc file in you user home with the folloiwng content
 ```
 {
     "https-proxy": "http://user:password@hostname:port",